paulknewton/pi-tank-watcher/GRAPHS.md

 ---
 ## Weather graphs
 ### Weather data correlations
-These graphs plot the different measurements (pressure, humidity, time, rainfall) against either to determine any obvious correlations.
+This graph plots the different measurements (pressure, humidity, time, rainfall) against each other to determine any obvious correlations.
 This is done in the weather/plot_data.py code by iterating over all the combinations and generating a grid of subplots.
 This is too large to display here, so view it [here](fig_weather.png).

 ### Humidity vs. Temperature